Why Open Heart Shocks People

 “PFAS do not create disease directly, but they create conditions under which disease becomes easier to develop, silently, slowly, and systemically.”

-Ventilate when cooking on nonstick surfaces or replace them with stainless steel / cast iron
+Filter water using reverse osmosis or activated carbon filters Ventilate when cooking on nonstick surfaces or replace them with stainless steel / cast iron

 Limit high-fat animal products from contaminated regions (PFAS bioaccumulate in animal fat)

-Get tested, blood PFAS testing can show exposure level
+Get tested, blood PFAS testing can show exposure level.

 Comments